block-core/blockcore-tipbot/README.md

 #### Guide: how to setup your own instance of the bot

-A Stratis node (you can get latest release [here](https://github.com/stratisproject/stratisX/releases)) with RPC turned on needs to be running.
+A Blockcore node (you can get latest release [here](https://github.com/block-core/blockcore)) with the address indexer turned on, it needs to be running. (addressindex=1)

 ```
-stratis-qt.exe -rpcuser=<username> -rpcpassword=<password> -rpcport=<port> -server=1
+blockcore-desired-chain.exe -addressindex=1
 ```

 You will also need [.NET Core SDK](https://www.microsoft.com/net/download) installed.

 Clone the repository, open powershell in the repo folder and run `dotnet publish` from it.
-That will compile the project and produce `..\TipBot\bin\Debug\netcoreapp2.1\publish` folder with `TipBot.dll` and other files in it.
+That will compile the project and produce `..\TipBot\bin\Debug\netcoreapp3.1\publish` folder with `TipBot.dll` and other files in it.

 Now you can run the bot using powershell or cmd:

 ```
-dotnet exec TipBot.dll -daemonUrl=http://127.0.0.1:23521/ -rpcUsername=USRNAME -rpcPassword=RPCPASS -walletPassword=WALLETPASS -token=BOTTOKEN
+dotnet exec TipBot.dll -apiUrl=http://127.0.0.1:PORT/ -walletName=WALLETNAME -walletPassword=WALLETPASSWORD -networkFee=0.01 -useSegwit=true -token=DISCORDBOTTOKEN
 ```